MObinXIV/LLD/TheoryPart/OO/The5solidPrinciples/OCP/OCP.md

 **But how are we going to add new functionality without touching the class, you may ask.
 It is usually done with the help of interfaces and abstract classes.**

-> The OCP is one of  the driving forces behind the architecture of  systems.
+The OCP is one of  the driving forces behind the architecture of  systems.
 The goal is to make the system easy to extend without incurring a high impact of  change.
 This goal is accomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level component

-> اعمله لما تلاقى نفسك مكتر ف ال
+- Hint
 if & Switches , not always think about it